Rambo III

 Rambo III is a 1988 American action film starring Sylvester Stallone as Vietnam War veteran John Rambo.
 Directed by Peter MacDonald, the script was co-written by Stallone and Sheldon Lettich.
 It is a sequel to Rambo: First Blood Part II (1985) and the third installment in the Rambo film series.
 Richard Crenna reprises his role as Colonel Sam Trautman.
 The film depicts fictional events during the Soviet–Afghan War.
-In the film, Rambo sets out on a dangerous journey to the Democratic Republic of Afghanistan in order to rescue his former commander and his longtime best friend, Col. Trautman, from the hands of an extremely powerful and ruthless Soviet Army colonel who is bent on killing both Trautman and Rambo, while helping a local band of Afghan rebels fight against Soviet forces threatening to destroy their village.
+In the film, Rambo sets out on a dangerous journey to the Democratic Republic of Afghanistan in order to rescue his former commander and his longtime best friend, Col. Trautman, from the hands of Alexei Zaysen, an extremely powerful and ruthless Soviet Army colonel who is bent on killing both Trautman and Rambo, and helps a local band of Afghan rebels fight against Soviet forces threatening to destroy their village.

 Rambo III was released worldwide on May 25, 1988.
-At the time of its release, Rambo III was the most expensive film ever made with a production budget between $58 and $63 million.
+At the time of its release, Rambo III was the most expensive film ever made with a production budget between $53 and $63 million.
 The film was not well received by critics and grossed less than its predecessor, Rambo: First Blood Part II, grossing $189 million worldwide.
 It was nominated for five categories at the 9th Golden Raspberry Awards, winning Worst Actor.
 A sequel, Rambo, was released in 2008 with Stallone reprising his role and also directing the film.

 Plot

-After leaving the military behind, former U.S. Army Green Beret John Rambo has settled in a Thai Buddhist monastery, helping with construction work and competing in krabi–krabong matches in Bangkok, donating his winnings.
+After being pardoned for saving the POWs in Vietnam, (Note: As depicted in Rambo: First Blood Part II (1985)) former U.S. Army Green Beret John Rambo has settled in a Thai Buddhist monastery, helping with construction work and competing in krabi–krabong matches in Bangkok, donating his winnings.
 His old friend and ally Colonel Sam Trautman visits and explains that he is putting together a mercenary team for a CIA-sponsored mission to supply the Mujahideen and other tribes as they fight the Soviet Army in Afghanistan.
 Despite being shown photos of civilians suffering at the hands of the Soviets, Rambo refuses to join, as he is tired of fighting.
-Trautman proceeds anyway but is ambushed at the border by Soviet forces, who kill his team and capture him.
-Trautman is sent to a large mountain base to be interrogated by Soviet Colonel Zaysen and his henchman Sergeant Kourov.
+Trautman proceeds but is ambushed at the border by Soviet forces, who kill his team and capture him.
+Trautman is sent to a large mountain base to be interrogated by Soviet Colonel Alexei Zaysen and his henchman Sergeant Kourov.

-Embassy official Robert Griggs informs Rambo of Trautman's capture but refuses to approve a rescue mission for fear of drawing the U.S. into the war.
-Aware that Trautman will die otherwise, Rambo receives permission to undertake a solo rescue on the condition that he will be disavowed in the event of capture or death.
+Embassy official Robert Griggs informs Rambo of Trautman's capture but objects to approve a rescue mission for fear of drawing the U.S. into the war.
+Aware that Trautman will die otherwise, Rambo receives permission to undertake a solo rescue on the condition that he will be disavowed in the event of capture or execution.
 Rambo flies to Peshawar, Pakistan, where he convinces arms dealer Mousa Ghani to bring him to Khost, the town closest to the Soviet base where Trautman is held captive.